 Morning

 Afterward, head to Color Factory Chicago, also located in the Willis Tower.
-Students can experience 14 interactive exhibits, including diving into a 2,600-square-foot ball pit or discovering their own colorful birthday horoscope.
+At the immersive art attraction, learning focuses on exploring color to engage the senses, art appreciation, and collaborations with artists.
+Students will experience 14 interactive exhibits, including diving into a 2,600-square-foot ball pit or discovering their own colorful birthday horoscope.
 Be sure to take group photos in the vibrant confetti room.

 Afternoon